M4dGun/t-ui_themes/theme-manager/README.md

 If you are rooted then export Termux/TEL user bin folder into the $PATH.
 From tuie type:

-`export PATH=$PATH:/data/data/com.termux/files/usr/bin/:/data/data/com.termux/files/usr/bin/applets && su -c tsu`
+`export PATH=$PATH:/data/data/com.termux/files/usr/bin/:/data/data/com.termux/files/usr/bin/applets && su -c`

 Now you can use all commands of Termux bin folder from tuie. <br>
 Test it: type `curl --help`<br>